 Pittsfield is a very small town located in the state of New Hampshire.
 With a population of 4,133 people and just one neighborhood, Pittsfield is the 105th largest community in New Hampshire.
-Pittsfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Pittsfield has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns, Pittsfield isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Pittsfield are a mix of both white- and blue-collar jobs.
 Overall, Pittsfield is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Pittsfield who work in office and administrative support (10.75%), sales jobs (8.72%), and maintenance occupations (8.57%).